Truth, Justice and Reconciliation Commission of Kenya: 1992 Post-election violence

-The 1992 multiparty General Elections were riddled with irregularities with some opposition candidates even being physically prevented from presenting their nomination papers.
-The incumbent, then President Daniel Arap Moi, campaign freely all over the country while other party leaders could not.
+The 1992 multiparty general elections were riddled with irregularities with some opposition candidates even being physically prevented from presenting their nomination papers.
+The incumbent, President Daniel Arap Moi, campaigned freely all over the country while other party leaders could not.
 Where the opposition could not campaign freely, President Moi traversed the country using government resources.
 Moreover, he enjoyed a monopoly of media coverage from the official broadcaster, the Kenya Broadcasting Corporation (KBC).
 In addition, the Electoral Commission was made up of presidential appointees whose loyalty to the incumbent was never in doubt.
 The most notorious instance of interference with the electoral process was the 1988 General Elections where many losing candidates were declared winners.
 The then sole ruling party, KANU, had already secured the monopoly for political power through a constitutional amendment in 1982 that made it the sole political party.

-In the 1991 clashes, non-Kalenjin and non-Maasai ethnic groups were “attacked, their houses set on fire, their properties looted and in certain instances, some of them were killed or severely injured with traditional weapons like bows and arrows, spears, pangas, swords and clubs.”
-In its investigations, witnesses told the Kenya National Commission on Human Rights, (KNCHR), that violent clashes between the Kalenjin, on the one hand, and the Kikuyu and Kisii on the other, began in 1992.
+In the 1991 clashes, non-Kalenjin and non-Maasai ethnic groups were "attacked, their houses set on fire, their properties looted and in certain instances, some of them were killed or severely injured with traditional weapons like bows and arrows, spears, pangas, swords and clubs".
+In its investigations, witnesses told the Kenya National Commission on Human Rights (KNCHR) that violent clashes between the Kalenjin, on the one hand, and the Kikuyu and Kisii on the other, began in 1992.
 These clashes pitted these groups along ethnic lines as well as on political lines.
 In 1992, the Kalenjin were overwhelmingly members of the then ruling party, the Kenya African National Union, (KANU).
 President Daniel Arap Moi, a member of the Kalenjin community, was the President of KANU and the country.
 He was opposed to the introduction of multi-party politics in the country and the existence of opposition political parties particularly in the Rift Valley.
 Many non-Kalenjin and non-Maasai communities in the Rift Valley supported the then budding opposition parties.
 The Akiwumi report on the 1992 clashes reported that the provincial administration was partisan in its support of the then KANU government and against those considered to be opposed to KANU in the Rift Valley.
 In 1992 the provincial administration also showed open partisanship in favour of KANU.